acs2405/LSysGen/README.md

 - `-a AXIOM`: sets or overrides the axiom. `AXIOM` should be quoted.
 - `-r RULES`: adds rules to the L System. `RULES` must be quoted.
 - `-l NAME...`, `--all`: selects the L System(s) that will be displayed from the source file (when there are more than one in the same LSD file). `--all` selects all of them.
-- `-o OUTPUT_RESULT_FILE`: outputs the result string of the L System iterations.
-If `OUTPUT_RESULT_FILE` is set to a directory, a `FILE.txt` will be created inside that directory for every L System that has been selected (replacing `FILE` by the name of the L System).
-If is set to `-`, the program will print the result in the standard output.
+- `-o FORMAT [OUTPUT_FILE]`: outputs the result of the L System iterations as some `FORMAT`.
+If `OUTPUT_FILE` is set to a directory, a `FILE.EXT` will be created inside that directory for every L System that has been selected (replacing `FILE` by the name of the L System and `EXT` by the format extension).
+If `OUTPUT_FILE` is not set or set to `-`, the program will print the result in the standard output.
+The two currently supported formats are `str` and `svg`.
-- `--svg [OUTPUT_SVG_FILE]`: outputs a SVG image after the L System result.
-If `OUTPUT_SVG_FILE` is set to a directory, a `FILE.svg` will be created inside that directory for every L System that has been selected (replacing `FILE` by the name of the L System).
-If `OUTPUT_SVG_FILE` is not set or set to `-`, the program will print the SVG in the standard output.

 Run `./lsys --help` to see all options.